 Our Right Bank tour begins with estates in the Saint-Émilion appellation.
-We’ll see renown Châteaux: Angélus, Cheval Blanc, Barde-Haut, Troplong Mondot or Tertre Roteboeuf.
+We’ll see renown Châteaux: Angélus, Cheval Blanc, Barde-Haut or Troplong Mondot.
 Here again, you’ll have a chance to walk the vineyards, sample the wine and meet the winemakers.

-Lunch will be at the award-winning La Table de Catusseau, where you’ll enjoy a menu that is a savory blend of local Bordelaise dishes and Asian flavors.
-As a grand finale that evening, we’ll celebrate our new-found wine knowledge with a cocktail party at the home of a local winemaker!
+Lunch will most likely be at the award-winning La Table de Catusseau, where you’ll enjoy a menu that is a savory blend of local Bordelaise dishes and Asian flavors.
+As a grand finale that evening, we’ll celebrate our new-found wine knowledge at one of the top restaurants in Saint-Émilion.

 We will accompany you to the airport or train station to assist with your departure.